Does Medicare Cover Nutritional Counseling for Obesity?

 Obesity Behavioral Therapy and Medicare

-Medicare obesity counseling entails a BMI screening, dietary evaluation and counseling.
-This benefit is based on the premise that you can succeed in losing weight by learning behaviors that help you commit to a healthy diet and exercise program.
+counseling.
+This benefit is based on the premise that you can succeed in losing weight by

-The Medicare BMI requirement for eligibility for Medicare obesity counseling is 30 or more.
-Medicare also stipulates that weight management and nutrition counseling takes place in a primary care facility to ensure that you have a personalized plan coordinated with the other healthcare services you are getting.
+in a primary care facility to ensure that you have a personalized plan coordinated with the other

 Get recommendations based on what's important to you, and compare them to your existing plan.